Provost’s Statement on Diversity

 For these reasons, it is a key objective of higher education to attract and nurture students, staff and faculty that reflect the served populations and bring the different backgrounds needed to make the world more prosperous and equitable.

-Washington University welcomes difference on our campus in the form of gender, race, ethnicity, disability, geography, socioeconomic status, age, politics, religion, philosophy, sexual orientation, gender identity or expression and veteran status.
+Washington University welcomes difference on our campus in the form of gender, race, ethnicity, disability, neurodiversity, geography, socioeconomic status, age, politics, religion, philosophy, sexual orientation, gender identity or expression and veteran status.
 We seek to bring these different backgrounds and perspectives to the great problems facing the world.
 These are not just ideals; they are competitive advantages to universities who strive to achieve them.

 Enhancing diversity at Washington University is the top strategic goal approved by the Board of Trustees and a large part of the mandate of the Office of the Provost.
 While Vice Provost Adrienne Davis and I are focused on these goals, our success requires that our entire community embrace our objectives of equity and inclusion.